jefly/AutomationC-RestSharp/README.md

-# API Automation Framework (C#, RestSharp, Allure, NLog)
+# API Automation Framework (C#, RestSharp, NUnit, Allure, NLog)

-This project is an API automation framework built using .NET 8.0, NUnit, RestSharp, and NLog for logging.
+This project is an API automation framework built using .NET 8.0, NUnit(for testing), RestSharp(for API calls), NLog(for logging) and Allure(for reporting).
 It contains tests for a RESTful API.

 ## Prerequisites